jelledijkema/legger/README.md

 Toolset for assigning 'legger' profiles to channels (hydro objects), based on the water gradiant calculated with 3di model results

+Current version is tested for QGIS version 2.18.26 and ThreeDiToolbox version 1.6

 ## Installation

 Steps for installation of this QGIS plugin: